 To keep up-to-date on our latest news, including restoration project updates, please sign up for our monthly e-news, The Humbug.

 SACRED HEART RESTORATION PROJECT

 Covering more than 3,000sqm, the Sacred Heart restoration will see one of the site’s largest buildings activated, creating new opportunities for arts and cultural professionals, organisations and businesses to join the Convent’s longstanding community of more than 100 artists, writers, creatives, creators, educators, community organisations and wellbeing practitioners.
-The ACF plans to call for Expressions of Interest from individuals and organisations interested in leasing a Sacred Heart space in June/July 2017.
-If you would like to learn more, please register online clearly mentioning your interest in Sacred Heart tenancy, or contact our tenancy team.
+Calls for Expressions of Interest from individuals and organisations interested in leasing a Sacred Heart space have now closed, and Sacred Heart tenants are expected to take up their residencies in March 2018.
+If you would like to apply for other tenancies at the Convent, please register online or contact our tenancy team.

 This project was made possible with government, philanthropic and community support.
 In May 2015 the ACF received a challenge grant of $2.681 million from the Federal Government to restore the Sacred Heart building.
 This significant support through the Department of Infrastructure and Regional Development’s National Stronger Regions Fund (NSRF) matched an extremely generous donation of $2 million from the Dara Foundation, as well as funds raised by the ACF over the past decade.